pramsey/pramsey.github.io/_posts/2021-10-17-bc-it-outsourcing-202021.md

 The loss of a book of Ministry of Health business (twice), then the loss of the desktop support contract, seem to tell the tale of IBM's decline as an outsourcing juggernaut.

-Maximum remains curiously resiliant, even as the MSP program phases out.
+Maximus remains curiously resiliant, even as the MSP program phases out.

 And the big shark, the back-office systems contract, which has migrated through a series of corporate names, from EDS (does anyone remember [Ross Perot](https://en.wikipedia.org/wiki/Ross_Perot#Business)?) to HP Advanced Solutions to ESIT Advanced Solutions is now just ...
 "Advanced Solutions, a DXC Technology Company".